Skip to Content

 • © ANAT

-ANAT works on Kaurna Country.
-ANAT acknowledges and pays respects to the First Nations peoples of the land we call Australia.
-Aboriginal peoples are the Traditional Custodians and we recognise their continued cultural, spiritual and technological practices.
+ANAT and our project partners acknowledge and pay respects to the First Nations of the land known as Australia.
+We recognise all Traditional Owners and their continued cultural, spiritual and technological practices.
 We also acknowledge and pay respects to all First Nations peoples beyond Australian shores.
-As the very first storytellers, we understand that First Nations peoples hold invaluable knowledge and perspectives that are vital in the research, interrogation and development of traditional and emerging technologies, across both our physical and digital realms.
+As the very first storytellers, First Nations peoples hold invaluable knowledge and perspectives that are vital in the research, interrogation and development of traditional and emerging technologies, across both our physical and digital realms.
+Together we are gathering across many unceded lands that have been forcibly colonised.
+ANAT works on Kaurna yarta.

-ANAT is assisted by the Australian Government through the Australia Council its arts funding and advisory body, by the South Australian Government through Arts SA and the Visual Arts and Craft Strategy, an initiative of the Australian, State and Territory Governments.
+ANAT is assisted by the Australian Government through Creative Australia and the South Australian government through the Department of Premier and Cabinet, CreateSA.

 We also acknowledge and pay respects to all First Nations peoples beyond Australian shores.
-As the very first storytellers, we understand that First Nations peoples hold invaluable knowledge and perspectives that are vital in the research, interrogation and development of traditional and emerging technologies, across both our physical and digital realms.
+As the very first storytellers, First Nations peoples hold invaluable knowledge and perspectives that are vital in the research, interrogation and development of traditional and emerging technologies, across both our physical and digital realms.